copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - When farlooking a closed and unlocked door you are next to, it will show up as "unlocked door" instead of the generic "closed door".
 - Produce a message when a nymph teleports away after a successful theft.
+- When polymorphed into a monster with an explosion attack, you can #monster to intentionally explode.
+(This was already possible by attacking a monster or force-fighting thin air.)

 ### Architectural changes